 1. Procrastination – Oftentimes delaying or postponing your goals is a sign you’re afraid of failing or not getting the support you expect.

-Fix: One way to stop self-sabotage is to shift your mindset.
+Fix: One way to stop self-sabotaging impostor syndrome is to shift your mindset.
 Fear is a natural part of the human experience; accept it as part of the process for success.

 2. Not speaking up for yourself during meetings